HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens: Experiments

 \subsection{Motif-Conditioned Protein Sequence-Structure Co-Generation}

 Motif refers to a significant local pattern within a protein, while scaffold denotes the overall global structural framework that supports these motifs.
 Motif-scaffolding aims to design a stable protein scaffold that correctly positions one or more specified motifs.
-We adopt the experimental setup of \cite{yim2024improved} and \cite{wang2024dplm} across 24 motif-scaffolding tasks, sampling 100 scaffolds for each task in a run.
+We adopt the experimental setup of \citet{yim2024improved} and \citet{wang2024dplm} across 24 motif-scaffolding tasks, sampling 100 scaffolds for each task in a run.
 The scaffold length and motif order are determined according to specifications.
 While focusing on the sequence-structure co-generation, both the sequence and structure of the motif are provided as the input condition.
 A motif-scaffolding case is considered successful if it meets the requirements of overall designability and local motif preservation at a time.
 Specifically, the criteria require $\texttt{scTM} > 0.8$ and $\texttt{motif-RMSD} < 1.0$ Å~\citep{wang2024dplm}, ensuring both self-consistency between the predicted structure of the generated sequence and the directly generated structure, as well as accuracy in the predicted motif structure relative to the native motif.

 We evaluate \ourname{} against ESM3 and DPLM-2 based on the number of solved problems and success rate.
-Table~\ref{tab4} and Appendix~\ref{asec:scaffolding_problems} summarize the results of five repetitions of sampling with different random seeds.
-The results demonstrate that \ourname{} effectively generates protein scaffolds that precisely match the given motifs.
-It successfully solves at most 21 out of 24 sub-tasks, outperforming both ESM3 and DPLM-2.
+Table~\ref{tab4} and Appendix~\ref{asec:scaffolding_problems} summarize the results of five repetitions of sampling with different random seeds, demonstrating that \ourname{} effectively generates protein scaffolds that precisely match the given motifs.
+It solves 19.4 of 24 subtasks on average, outperforming DPLM-2 and competing closely with ESM3.
 Additionally, \ourname{} achieves a comparable average success rate, with approximately one-quarter of all $ 24*100 $ generated samples meeting the success criteria.
 These results, while preliminary, underscore the potential of protein sequence-structure co-generation as an effective strategy for advancing conditional protein design.
-Besides, an analysis of the sampling hyperparameters of \ourname{} can be found in Appendix~\ref{asec:temp_cfg_scaffolding}.
+Besides, an analysis of the sampling hyperparameters of \ourname{} is in Appendix~\ref{asec:temp_cfg_scaffolding}.